CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 p
 ```

-Another interesting idea is the used of the function 'map', a predefine function which allows to evaluate any function 'f' in several arguments simultaneously.
+Another interesting idea is the used of the function 'map', a predefine function which allows evaluating any function 'f' in several arguments simultaneously.

 ```julia
 function f(x)